 Katherine Murphy investigates aspects of labour and the conditions under which specific acts of labour are carried out: from the uniformity of daily routines to the monotonous activities of factory or minimum wage workers.

 Murphy’s oeuvre successfully merges the dry and politically charged subject of low wage labour with a minimal language without weakening the one or the other.
-Her message is revealed moderately yet powerfully – the contradictory “disguises” her works appear in develop even more punch in times of rising unemployment and radically changing work environments.
+Her message is revealed moderately yet powerfully – the contradictory “disguises” her works appear in develop even more punch in times of rising unemployment and changing work environments.